3 Hours of EPIC World History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- Sapiens by Yuval Noah Harari — the most accessible overview of the entire human story.
+- Sapiens by Yuval Noah Harari is the most accessible single-volume overview of the entire human story, sweeping and quietly provocative.
+For what to read next, see the ranked guide to books similar to Sapiens.

-- Guns, Germs, and Steel by Jared Diamond — why some civilizations conquered others.
-Controversial and important.
+- Guns, Germs, and Steel by Jared Diamond argues that geography, not race, explains why some civilizations conquered others.
+Influential and worth reading critically.

-- The Silk Roads by Peter Frankopan — world history recentred on Central Asia and the trade routes that connected civilizations.
+- The Silk Roads by Peter Frankopan retells world history with Central Asia and the trade routes at the centre, a useful corrective to Europe-first narratives.

 Find these and more at Skriuwer's curated history collection, with honest reviews and direct Amazon links.
 Subscribe to Learn While You Sleep and there will be new content waiting every night.